Reading Item Analysis

 Teachers can create an unlimited amount of groups and assign students across groups.
 The teacher can then select which groups are included in the reports.
 The depth of group reporting functionality is a unique feature of easyCBM.

 Group Reports can be used to help with data collection; they can be exported in a .CSV format (which allows them to be opened using Excel) so that users can further compile and sort data, create graphs, and import the data into other programs.
-Group Reports include data for assessments taken and percentile scores.
+They include data for assessments taken and percentile scores.
 Clicking on specific reports leads users to a graphical breakdown of group and student performance.
 The following figure shows a sample Group Report.

 Sample Group Report